Ideas From Benjamin Graham, the Father of Value Investing

 To measure the use of long-term debt, Graham required that long-term debt should not exceed net current assets or working capital for industrial firms.
 Financing is an important consideration for utilities, so Graham specified that investors look at the debt-to-equity ratio for this sector.
 He specified that debt should not exceed twice the stock equity (at book value, not market value).

 Graham liked to look at the historical company performance over an extended period of time.
-He prefers companies that avoid losses during recessionary periods.
+He preferred companies that avoid losses during recessionary periods.
 This points to industries such as utilities, insurance, food processing, medical supply firms and pharmaceuticals.
 Graham recommended 10 years of positive earnings in his screen for the defensive investors.
 Unfortunately, most screening programs on the market today only cover five years of income statement data.
 Our screen designates positive earnings for the last seven years.

 Graham recommended a minimum increase of at least one-third in per-share earnings in the past 10 years, which translates into about a 3% average annual growth rate — a rate that roughly keeps pace with inflation over the long term.
 Without such a criterion, a screen looking for companies with low multiples will most likely uncover many companies with poor prospects.
 While Graham felt that even companies in a state of “retrogression” could be interesting if purchased at a low enough price, this was not the domain of the defensive investor.
 Our filter specifies a seven-year growth rate in earnings greater than 3%.